DNS

 - Get the contents of the

 .
 Note that you don't need to create a Kubernetes secret.
-The credentials will be directly provided to the APL installer and APL will create the secret.

 cat /local/path/to/credentials.json